SimonHeggie/Blender-Spine-IO/README.md

 Install from ZIP (or symlink into the extensions directory).

-Enable “Blender-Spine-IO (Spine 4.3 JSON Exporter)”.
+Enable “Spine-IO (Spine 4.3 JSON Exporter)”.

 As a legacy Add-on